sizhe04/Sizhe04.github.io/_pages/about.md

 - 2025.05
   &nbsp;- 🎓 Awarded the M.S. in Computer Science by University of Southern California.
-  &emsp;&emsp;&emsp;&emsp;&emsp;- 🎉 One paper [“ShifCon: Enhancing Non-Dominant Language Capabilities with a Shift-based Multilingual Contrastive Framework”](https://arxiv.org/abs/2410.19453) is accepted by ACL 2025.
+  &emsp;&emsp;&emsp;&emsp;&emsp;- 🎉 One paper [“ShifCon: Enhancing Non-Dominant Language Capabilities with a Shift-based Multilingual Contrastive Framework”](https://arxiv.org/abs/2410.19453) is accepted to ACL 2025.

 - 2025.01
-  &nbsp;- 🎉 One paper ["BPO: Towards Balanced Preference Optimization between Knowledge Breadth and Depth in Alignment"](https://arxiv.org/abs/2411.10914) is accepted by NAACL 2025.
+  &nbsp;- 🎉 One paper ["BPO: Towards Balanced Preference Optimization between Knowledge Breadth and Depth in Alignment"](https://arxiv.org/abs/2411.10914) is accepted to NAACL 2025.

 - 2024.05
   &nbsp;- 🎉 One paper ["Can LLMs Learn from Previous Mistakes?
-Investigating LLMs' Errors to Boost for Reasoning"](https://arxiv.org/abs/2403.20046) is accepted by ACL 2024.
+Investigating LLMs' Errors to Boost for Reasoning"](https://arxiv.org/abs/2403.20046) is accepted to ACL 2024.

 # 📖 Education